smartheim/core/readme.md

 [![Build Status](https://github.com/openhab-nodes/core/workflows/test/badge.svg)](https://github.com/openhab-nodes/core/actions)
 [![](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 > OHX is a modern Smart Home solution, embracing technologies like software containers for language agnostic extensibility.
-Written in Rust with an extensive test suite, OHX is fast, efficient, secure and fun to work on.
+> Written in Rust with an extensive test suite, OHX is fast, efficient, secure and fun to work on.

 OHX Core consists of multiple services that work in tandem to form a vendor crossing **device interconnect hub** (ie connect a ZWave wall switch with a Zigbee light bulb) and Smart Home solution.
 Find the individual projects in their respective subdirectories.
 You usually want to use additional OHX Addons for specific device support.

-For a ready to use operating system image for single board computers and regular PCs (and virtual machines), you might also be interested in [OHX OS](https://github.com/openhab-nodes/ohx-os/).
+For a ready to use operating system image for single board computers, regular PCs and virtual machines, you might also be interested in [OHX OS](https://github.com/openhab-nodes/ohx-os/).

 > OHX Core Services are safe to be exposed to the Internet and implement encryption, authentication various anti-abuse techniques